-Program Activity Allocation Basis Payment Request Standard (STANDARD AMT) ndard Inventory based on active E-mail request for payment to address below.
-1 (TNCWS & NTNCWS) in WaterTrack (WT).
+Program Activity Allocation Basis Payment Request Standard (STANDARD AMT) Inventory based on active transient and nontransient noncommunity water supplies (TNCWS & NTNCWS) in WaterTrack (WT).
+Request for payment is included on the FSR form.
 Payment subject to EGLE performance review verification.
 Treatment Operator Assistance (OPER ASST) Inventory based on active TNCWS & NTNCWS required to submit monthly operation reports and active supplies recorded in WT as using bottled water for nitrate or arsenic MCLs.
-Request for payment is included with the Standard Activity request.
-2 Additional requests are not required, as this is reviewed on an annual basis as part of the Minimum Program Requirement Review.
-Revised Total Coliform Rule (RTCR) Supplemental Based on active TNCWS & NTNCWS in WT divided into the total amount of \$200,000 designated in the set-aside workplan.
-This allocation is continued for fiscal year 2021.
-Request for payment is included with the Standard Activity request.
-2 Local Assistance - Capacity Development and Source Water Assessment (LA MAX) 3 Capacity Development - Service based on \$150 per completed assessment for new NTNCWS.
-Capacity Development - E-mail request for payment and submit WT report of completed capacity assessments to address below.
-4

-Local Assistance - Source Water Assessments - Source Water Assessments - Capacity Service based on \$100 per E-mail the assessment Development and completed SWA for NTNCWS worksheets as they are Source Water Assessment (LA MAX) 3 when a SWA has not been completed and reimbursed within the last five (5) years. completed to address below.
-5
+Request for payment is included on the FSR form.
+Revised Total Coliform Rule (RTCR) Supplemental Based on active TNCWS & NTNCWS in WT divided into the total amount of \$220,000 designated in the set-aside workplan.
+This allocation is continued for fiscal year 2022.
+Request for payment is included on the FSR form.
+Local Assistance - Capacity Development and Source Water Assessment (LA MAX) 3 Capacity Development - Service based on \$150 per completed assessment for new NTNCWS.
+Request for payment for assessments completed during the quarter should be included on the FSR form.
+Submit WT report of completed capacity assessments to address below.
+1 Local Assistance - Capacity Development and Source Water Assessment (LA MAX) 3 Source Water Assessments - Service based on \$100 per completed SWA for NTNCWS when a SWA has not been completed and reimbursed within the last five (5) years.
+Request for payment for assessments completed during the quarter should be included on the FSR form.
+E-mail the assessment worksheets as they are completed to address below.
+2